-The board of directors has the ultimate decision-making responsibility for our important affairs.
+The board of directors has ultimate decision-making authority for our important affairs.
 It also monitors the performance of the directors and executive officers and receives performance reports from the executive officers and others.
-The Articles of Incorporation of ORIX provide for no fewer than three directors.
+Our Articles of Incorporation provide for no fewer than three directors.
 Directors are elected at general meetings of shareholders.
 The term of office for any director, as stipulated under the Companies Act of Japan, for companies that adopt a "Company with Nominating Committees, etc" board model, expires at the close of the first annual general meeting of shareholders after his or her election.

 The board of directors carries out decisions related to items that, either as a matter of law or pursuant to our Articles of Incorporation, cannot be delegated to executive officers, and important items as determined by the regulations of the board of directors.
-The board of directors is responsible for deciding and monitoring ORIX's policies on a regular basis, which include corporate planning such as capital management, fund procurement, personnel strategies and policy of internal control.
-Aside from such items, the board of directors delegates decision-making regarding operational execution to representative executive officers.
+The board of directors is responsible for deciding and monitoring ORIX's policies on a regular basis, which include corporate planning such as capital management, fund procurement, hiring and recruitment strategies and internal controls.
+Aside from such items, the board of directors delegates decision-making regarding operations to representative executive officers to facilitate better efficiency and swiftness of such process.
 The board of directors also receives reports from executive officers and committees regarding the status of business operations and finances.